The Board of Directors

 Having worked within finance, treasury and corporate strategy, Andrew has developed strong technical skills in financial accounting and treasury risk management.

-Andrew is the Chair of the Assets and Liabilities Committee and Balance Sheet Optimisation Group and has responsibility for the Society’s Finance, Treasury and Third Party Management functions, along with oversight of its recovery and resolution plan and activities.
+Andrew is Chair of Assets and Liabilities Committee, Balance Sheet Optimisation Group and Cost Optimisation Group and has responsibility for the Society’s Finance, Treasury and Third Party Management functions, along with oversight of its recovery and resolution plan and activities.

 Other roles: Andrew is a trustee for Saltmine Trust.

 My focus is to ensure we support our members and colleagues by safeguarding the Society’s financial position.
-This continues to be my priority, as I lead our finance function into 2022.”
+This continues to be my priority, as I lead our Finance division into 2023.”

 “The Society’s ongoing strength and stability rely on our ability to identify, manage and mitigate risk.
 My role as a member of the Board Risk Committee and Audit Committee is to ensure we are financially resilient and have robust systems in place to manage risks throughout the business, which include our risk management framework and internal controls.
 I’m extremely impressed with how the management team has responded to the additional risks posed by the pandemic and my ongoing priority is to ensure risks are being managed appropriately, so we can remain secure.”

-Board Committees: Chair of Board Risk Committee and member of Audit Committee.
+Board committees: Chair of Board Risk Committee and member of Audit and Remuneration Committees

-Other roles: Neil is a non-executive director of Aspinall Financial Services Ltd
+Other roles: Neil is a non executive director of Cynergy Bank Limited.

 “I believe the experience I’ve gained as Chief Risk Officer at different organisations and my understanding of risk management and the principal risks facing the financial services sector bring value to the Board.
 The ethics of a mutual resonate strongly with me and I very much enjoy working with the Society."